Turkey PM says aims to develop relations with Syria, Iraq

 ANKARA Turkey aims to develop good relations with Syria and Iraq, and both countries need to be stable for counter-terrorism efforts to succeed, Turkish Prime Minister Binali Yildirim said on Wednesday.

-Turkey has long been one of Syrian President Bashar al-Assad's staunchest opponents, arguing that only his departure could stabilise Syria.
-That has set it at odds with Assad's ally Russia and distanced it from a U.S.-led coalition more focussed on fighting Islamic State.
+Turkey has long been one of Syrian President Bashar al-Assad's staunchest opponents, arguing that only his departure could stabilize Syria.
+That has set it at odds with Assad's ally Russia and distanced it from a U.S.-led coalition more focused on fighting Islamic State.

 Since taking office in May, Yildirim has repeatedly said that Turkey needs to "increase its friends and decrease its enemies" - an apparent tacit admission that past policies have left Ankara sidelined.

-"We normalised relations with Russia and Israel.
-I'm sure we will normalise relations with Syria as well.
+"We normalized relations with Russia and Israel.
+I'm sure we will normalize relations with Syria as well.
 For the fight against terrorism to succeed stability needs to return to Syria and Iraq," he said.

 Jihadist group Islamic State, which controls parts of Syria and Iraq, has also established a network across the border in Turkey that has been blamed for a series of suicide bombings, some of which have targeted foreign tourists.